Definition - What does Uterine Fundus mean?

 The uterine fundus is important for the following reasons:

-1. It becomes occupied by uterine tumors called fibroids that arise from the muscular layer of the uterine wall.
+The fundas can become occupied by uterine tumors called fibroids that develop from the muscular layer of the uterine wall.
 Massive tumors cause the uterine fundus to enlarge, displacing it from its normal position.

-2. The growth (height) of the fundus, when expressed in centimeters, is used as a guide to assess if it coincides with the stage of the pregnancy.
-A shorter or longer than normal height may signal the presence of some serious problem.
-It gives an estimation of the fetal growth and development during pregnancy.
-The fundal height is measured by placing the tape or fingers between the top of the woman's uterus to the top of the joint of the pubic bones.
-It is mostly recorded on every prenatal visit.
+Fundal height is used to estimate fetal growth and development during pregnancy.
+It is measured by placing a measuring tape or fingers between the top of the woman's uterus to the top of the joint of the pubic bone.
+It is typically recorded on every prenatal visit.
 The fundal height loses its accuracy as the pregnancy approaches term.
+A shorter or longer than normal height may indicate issues with the developing fetus.

-A shorter height can be due to one of the following reasons:
+Shorter height may be due to one of the following reasons:

 - Too little fluid in the amniotic sac (oligohydramnios)